dhh1128/codecraft.co/how-to-make-a-const-correct-codebase-in-4300-easy-steps.md

 You're very right about compilers in the last statement.
 I think that's very good idea and I'd like to hear some compiler guys opinions.

----

-Introducing Marks | Codecraft (2014-07-24 08:49:29)

-[…] doesn’t help at all, because I need this before run-time.
-As I mentioned in my post about making a codebase const-correct, the lack of this feature is really a serious design flaw.
-Why should code, of all things […]